-- Enable target response times by maintaining the in-service rate of our apparatus and equipment. - Participate with the Training Division to ensure a comprehensive apparatus operator qualification process. - Prepare for delivery of Ladder 2, Squad 1 and Engine 1.
-Conduct factory pre-delivery inspection to ensure compliance with all apparatus specifications.
-Mount and install department specific equipment as required. - Perform annual required pump and ladder service tests to ensure safety of the public and department members. - Develop and implement a DOT compliant 'out of service' criteria for emergency apparatus and light fleet vehicles - Monitor expected 'out of service' time/interval of fire department equipment self-contained breathing apparatus (SCBA).
+- Enable target response times by maintaining the in-service rate of our apparatus and equipment. - Participate with the Training Division to ensure a comprehensive apparatus operator qualification process. - Perform annual required pump and ladder service tests to ensure safety of the public and department members. - Develop and implement a DOT compliant 'out of service' criteria for emergency apparatus and light fleet vehicles - Monitor expected 'out of service' time/interval of fire department equipment self-contained breathing apparatus (SCBA).